aome510/spotify-player/README.md

 ### Streaming

-`spotify-player` supports streaming using [librespot](https://github.com/librespot-org/librespot) library to create an integrated Spotify client while running.
+`spotify-player` supports streaming by using [librespot](https://github.com/librespot-org/librespot) library to create an integrated Spotify client while running.
 User will need to use their own `client_id` to connect to the integrated client as described in the [Spotify Connect](#spotify-connect) section.
 By default, the integrated client will create a Spotify device under `spotify-player` name.

 The integrated client will use [rodio](https://github.com/RustAudio/rodio) as the default [audio backend](https://github.com/librespot-org/librespot/wiki/Audio-Backends).
 List of available backends: